danielsaidi/FlipKit/README.md

 }
 ```

-You can flip the view programatically by just toggling `isFlipped` with code.
+You can provide custom tap flip and swipe directions, and can also flip the view by toggling the `isFlipped` binding.
+You can also use the `.onFlipGesture(up:left:right:down:)` view modifier to apply custom flip actions.